 The next step in deciding which type of integration your company requires is to find a third-party software provider, and here is where many organizations face most pitfalls and difficulties.

-The integration done right is the one when you don’t have even to think that you are using a completely separate tool.
+Salesforce integration with third party solutions done right is the one when you don’t have even to think that you are using a completely separate tool.
 It all should feel and act as if two applications were done as one.
 Seamless user experience is what ultimately makes technology popular.

 However, it’s practically impossible to know in advance what type of system will resonate best with your team and how effective it will be.
-So we’ve come up with a short guide to help you find the best possible integration solution and achieve the following goals.
+So we’ve come up with a short guide to help you find the best possible integration solution and achieve your business goals.

 Focus on your core business needs